February 26, 2020

 As case 91 had recovered from the virus and was well, she took the serological test developed by Singapore’s Duke-NUS Medical School.

+The new test works by detecting antibodies the body produces in response to an infection.
 These antibodies can stay in the body for several years, making it possible for the test to find out if someone was infected with the virus previously – even if she has already recovered.

 After case 91 tested positive for Covid-19 on Feb 22, the ministry managed to draw the missing link between the two church clusters.